TEALSK12/apcsa-public/curriculum/Unit3/Lesson-307.md

   <tr>
     <td>
       <strong>Final Project</strong><br><br>
       Imagine you had to create a program similar to the one above, but instead of using Pokemons it used insects, dinosaurs or basketball teams.
 What initial stats would each dinosaur have?
 What attacks would insects have?
-How would you program the ability to have one basketball team challenge another basketball team?<br>
+How would you program the ability to have one basketball team challenge another basketball team?<br><br>
       The final project in this course will provide you with the opportunity to create a program, similar to Pokemon, that uses different characters or "challengers".
 As you read more about the Pokemon program, think carefully about how you would implement the same ideas in a different context.</td>
   </tr>
   </table>